industrial-edge/livetwin-pump-soft-sensor/docs/Documentation.md

 ![livetwin02](/docs/graphics/livetwin_settings_02.png)

-And then go to the next page and configure the `flowrate_lmin` output:
+And then go to the next page and configure the `flowrate_lmin` (lowercase "L" for "liters") output:

 ![livetwin03](/docs/graphics/livetwin_settings_03.png)

+Make sure that the Tag Names given here match the names of the variables that were configured in the S7 Connector.

 To obtain sensible results, you can adjust the model parameters `pressure_pipe_length` and `pressure_pipe_outlet_height`, for example as follows: